cculianu/bch-functions/risk-assessment.md

 #### Increased or Equivalent Contract Capabilities

-Because this proposal adds the `OP_EVAL` operation without modifying the behavior of any other operations, existing contract systems, decentralized applications, pre-signed transactions, and transaction-settled protocols are not impacted.
+Because this proposal adds the `OP_DEFINE` and `OP_INVOKE` operations without modifying the behavior of any other operations, existing contract systems, decentralized applications, pre-signed transactions, and transaction-settled protocols are not impacted.
 Upgrades are only required for applications wishing to take advantage of new privacy, auditability, or fee efficiency capabilities.

 ### Consensus Risks